liferay/liferay-docs/devGuide/en/chapters/08-maven.markdown

     ![Figure 8.5: Your repository server now provides access to your Liferay Maven artifacts.](../../images/maven-verify-deployment2.png)

 Congratulations!
-Youe downloaded the Liferay artifacts, installed them to your local repository, and deployed them to your release repository server for sharing with teammates.
+You've downloaded the Liferay artifacts, installed them to your local repository, and deployed them to your release repository server for sharing with teammates.

 If you're working with Liferay CE, there's an alternative method of obtaining the necessary Liferay Maven artifacts--you can let Maven download them automatically.
 Let's see how.

 ### Installing CE Artifacts from the Central Repository